The creator of Second Life has a lot to say about all these new 'metaverses'

 What I didn't expect is how grave some of Rosedale's concerns are.
 He's an entrepreneur—Second Life developer Linden Lab isn't the only company Rosedale has founded—but he comes across more like an academic who spends a lot of time daydreaming, so when he says that blockchain economies and Mark Zuckerberg's metaverse can only lead to the downfall of humanity, I'm convinced he's not just seeking publicity.
 (His Twitter account is full of musings like "if a virtual world doesn't have entropy, it can't contain life.")

-The good news, if we believe him, is that Rosedale doesn't think a bitcoin and Meta-powered apocalypse is in our future.
-Linden Lab executive chairman Brad Oberwager, a snack food entrepreneur and former investment banker who is perhaps the more business-focused of the two, shares similar views about how metaverses should be approached, and it's not the way most of Silicon Valley is going about it.
+The good news, if we believe him, is that Rosedale doesn't think the blockchain and Meta apocalypses will come to pass.
+Linden Lab executive chairman Bradford Oberwager, a snack food entrepreneur and former investment banker who is perhaps the more business-focused of the two, shares similar views about how metaverses should be approached, and it's not the way most of Silicon Valley is going about it.
 A few weeks ago, I spoke to both of them about where they think metaverse newcomers are going wrong.

 Do we even want new metaverses?